payola/Payola/README.md

 ##### Projection

 Projection plugin takes property URIs separated by a newline as a single parameter.
 It will select vertices that are connected to other vertices using one of the listed URIs.
 > **Note:** Payola performs some optimizations, potentially merging several consecutive plugins together.
-For example, two consecutive projection plugins are merged - hence their result isn't an empty graph as one could expect even if each of them lists completely different set of URIs, but a graph that contains both projections (if this optimization didn't take place, the first plugin would create a graph containing vertices connected to each other using URIs declared in the first plugin, which is then filtered using the second plugin).
+For example, two consecutive projection plugins are always merged - hence their result isn't an empty graph as one could expect even if each of them lists completely different set of URIs, but a graph that contains both projections (if this optimization hadn't taken place, the first plugin would create a graph containing vertices connected to each other using URIs declared in the first plugin, which would then be filtered using the second plugin, resulting in an empty intersection).

 ##### Selection

 Selection plugin lets you select vertices with a particular attribute - for example select cities with more than 2 million inhabitants.

 > *Example:* Let's create an analysis which selects all cities with more than 2 million inhabitants.
-First, add a `DBpedia.org` data source, then connect a new Typed plugin with TypeURI `http://dbpedia.org/ontology/City`.
-Continue with a Projection plugin with PropertyURIs `http://dbpedia.org/ontology/populationTotal`, then a Selection plugin with PropertyURI `http://dbpedia.org/ontology/populationTotal`, Operator `>` and Value `2000000`.
+First, add a `DBpedia.org` data source, then connect a new `Typed` plugin with `TypeURI` `http://dbpedia.org/ontology/City`.
+Continue with a `Projection` plugin with `PropertyURIs` `http://dbpedia.org/ontology/populationTotal`, then a `Selection` plugin with `PropertyURI` `http://dbpedia.org/ontology/populationTotal`, `Operator` `>` and `Value` `2000000`.
 And that's it: your first analysis.

 ##### Ontological Filter

-Ontological Filter plugin filters a graph according to ontologies located at URLs listed in the OntologyURLs parameter.
+Ontological Filter plugin filters a graph using ontologies located at URLs listed in the OntologyURLs parameter.

 ##### SPARQL Query